 No, it doesn’t.
 Hardly any antiques dealers specialise solely in ivory.
 Most sell only a small quantity of ivory each year (and some of that would still be allowed under the exemptions we are suggesting).
 There is evidence that for many auctioneers of antiques, ivory represents less than one per cent of annual sales.

-No, we are not suggesting that anyone should have to destroy ivory that has been passed down through the generations.
+No, the Act will not mean that anyone should have to destroy ivory that has been passed down through the generations.

-No, displaying ivory would still be allowed.
-We are suggesting special protection for museums that would allow them to continue adding to their collections of ivory pieces so they can be preserved for the future.
+No, displaying ivory will still be allowed.
+There will be special protection for museums that will allow them to continue adding to their collections of ivory pieces so they can be preserved for the future.

-Most piano keys made from ivory will be covered by one of the exemptions we are suggesting, so they can continue to be sold.
+Most piano keys made from ivory will be covered by one of the exemptions, so they can continue to be sold.

 Yes, they will.
-We are only concerned with ending the commercial trade in ivory (i.e. buying and selling).
+The Act is aimed at the commercial trade in ivory (i.e. buying and selling) and there will be a specific exemption for trade in musical instruments.
 Travelling with an instrument and bringing it back will be allowed.

 Ivory still in the form of a tusk or part of a tusk is called ‘raw’ or ‘unworked’ ivory.
-Its sale is already largely banned and we believe that ban should continue and be expanded.
+Its sale is already largely banned and that is reinforced by the Act.
 Ivory that has been carved into figurines, billiard balls etc, or which has been included as inlay in other items such as furniture, is called ‘worked ivory’.
-We believe that worked ivory should largely be banned, apart from three narrow exemptions.
+Trade in worked ivory will largely be banned, apart from the five narrow exemptions.